-Since $d\tau$ measures the time when no spatial changes are present, it is called the proper time.
+Since $d\tau$ measures the time when no spatial changes are present, it is called the proper time is invariant during a Lorentz transformation.

-Expressing Equation (4.5) on page 49 in terms of the differential interval ds and comparing with Equation (4.17) on the facing page, we find that is invariant during a Lorentz transformation.
 Conversely, we may say that every coordinate transformation which preserves this differential interval is a Lorentz transformation.

+Expressing the property of the Lorentz transformation described by Equations (4.5) on page 49 in terms of the differential interval ds and comparing with Equation (4.17) on the facing page, we find that